 Eight Great Reasons to Love the Migratory Bird Stamp

-A brand-new piece of fine art went on sale last summer, and at just $25 it’s a bargain.
-Its official name is the 2015–2016 Migratory Bird Hunting and Conservation Stamp, but many people know it as the Federal Duck Stamp.
+A brand-new piece of fine art went on sale this summer, and at just $25 it’s a bargain.
+Its official name is the 2017–2018 Migratory Bird Hunting and Conservation Stamp, but many people know it as the Federal Duck Stamp.
 Here at the Cornell Lab, we call it the Migratory Bird Stamp because it benefits many kinds of birds and is a great idea for any bird watcher or conservationist.

 Buying a Migratory Bird Stamp is a simple and direct way for people to contribute to grassland and wetland conservation.
 In 2013, the New York Times ran a piece on the annual stamp art competition; now here’s our own list of eight reasons to love the stamp:

 1. Over $900 million for conservation and counting.
 The first stamp was issued in 1934.
 It cost $1 (about $18 in today’s dollars) and sold 635,001 copies.
 By law, the funds raised go directly to habitat acquisition in the lower 48 states.
 By now, stamp sales have surpassed $900 million and helped to protect 6.5 million acres of wetland and grassland habitat.

 2. A 79-year tradition of beautiful wildlife art.
 The Migratory Bird Stamp is a beautiful collectible and a great artistic tradition.
 Since 1949, the design of each year’s duck stamp has been chosen in an open art contest.
 The 2015 stamp, showing a pair of Ruddy Ducks, is by Jennifer Miller (see a gallery of all stamps back to 1934), who is only the third woman to win the contest.